victor-rays/Profile/README.md

 I currently have a little side-project together with my studies, having set up a Raspberry Pi 4 model B rev.1.2 with a NextcloudPi instance and keeping that up and running to get some admin experience.

-I’m also helping out as a Volunteer being a NextcloudPi Wiki Moderator and NCP Documentation Volunteer, I also have some plans on creating something on the Algorand blockchain where I’m currently a Governor in the first Governor round, but that is something that will have to come later.
+I’m also helping out as a volunteer being a NextcloudPi Wiki Moderator and NCP Documentation Volunteer, I also have some plans on creating something on the Algorand blockchain where I’m currently a Governor in the first Governor round, but that is something that will have to come later.

 ## Specialized in